Top Reasons to Move Your Video Data to the Cloud

 Security and Data Privacy

-For various compliance requirements, you may need to implement technical safeguards on your own on-premise data centre or local drives.
+For various compliance requirements, you may need to implement technical safeguards on your own on-premise data center or local drives.
 Take encryption mechanisms for instance.
 This can be costly and a complicated process to implement.
 Leading cloud providers, on the other hand, have these in place to ensure the fulfilment of compliance requirements.
 This is much more cost-effective and less complicated to implement.

 Data Backups and Availability